Quantum field theoretical structure of electrical conductivity of cold and dense fermionic matter in the presence of a magnetic field: Formalism

 Finally substituting Eqs.~\eqref{eq.N.pll.2} and \eqref{eq.N.per.2} into \eqref{eq.cond.tensor.5} and performing the remaining $dk_z$ integral using the Dirac delta function, we get after long but straightforward algebra the following analytic expressions of the parallel and perpendicular conductivities:

 where,

 in which the floor function $\lfloor x \rfloor = $ `largest integer less than or equal to $x$'.
 It can be observed that, the presence of the Kronecker delta functions in Eqs.~\eqref{eq.N.pll.2} and \eqref{eq.N.per.2} have killed one of the double sums of Eq.~\eqref{eq.cond.tensor.5} and the presence of the step functions $\Theta(\mu-m_l)$ in Eqs.~\eqref{eq.sigma.pll.3} and \eqref{eq.sigma.perp.3} have restricted the upper limit of the infinite sum over index $l$ to $l_\text{max}$ given in Eq.~\eqref{eq.lmax}.
+The step function $\Theta(\mu-m_l)$ also ensures that $\mu$ has to be greater than $2eB$ for a non-vanishing $\sigma_\perp$.

 It is also worth noticing that, the presence of the Dirac delta functions in Eq.~\eqref{eq.cond.tensor.4} have made the Fermi momentum along $\hat{\bm{z}}$ direction $k_{zl}^F$ to be quantized as